akashbarnwall/expense-tracker/README.md

 # expense-tracker
-Analyze your expense with style using this streamlit dashboard.
+Analyze your expense with style using this streamlit dashboard